-• Self evaluate, identify, and communicate limits of one's own knowledge and skill to appropriate professional level and be able to identify and utilize resources in order to increase knowledge.
+• Self evaluate, identify, and communicate limits of one's own knowledge and skill to appropriate professional level and identify and utilize resources to increase knowledge.

 • Utilize detailed written and verbal instruction in order to make unique and dependent decisions.

 SENSORY/OBSERVATIONAL